andreewerner/dsp/03-command_line.md

 >>
 `ls -R` lists all subdirectories in addition
 `ls -1` lists each entry on a  line
-`ls -u` lists files by the time the file was accessed `ls -d` lists only the directories
+`ls -u` lists files by the time the file was accessd
+`ls -d` lists only the directories
 `ls -C` lists files in a column format

 ---